turingschool/accelerated-mod-0/content.md

 Iteration - make a video (4 hours)

-OOP - live lesson, needs love, needs preview and review guide TDD - video - has nothing right now
+OOP - Add Preview and Review "guides"

+TDD - video - has nothing right now
 </div>

 Please submit all deliverables with [this Google form.](https://forms.gle/NnyAMpJt9EALvKJk9)

 <div class="to-do">
-site: back links to content page on all lessons
 Style up Try It boxes
 Make KP boxes
 Make one other box for "Talking and Writing about Code"???